Odawara District

 "Want to hold her?"

 Thackeray stood by the bed watching his companion and Brother Iwakawa fuss over the baby.
-He drifted off in thought for a while, and everything was still and far away.
+He drifted off in his thoughts for a while.
 The curtains rippled gently over the heating vents.

 Sister Iwakawa was looking at him.